Roles and Responsibilities

 - All computer and printer purchases must conform to a list of standardized models that have been selected for performance, reliability, and cost.

 - Computer and printer standards are established and/or updated each year through the CSU negotiations with hardware vendors and collaboration among the IT Liaisons, Desktop Support Specialists who work closely with staff and faculty across all areas of the campus and consult with them in determining their technology needs.
+Warranties for new computers can be up to five years but must be a minimum of three years.

 - The standardized models of computers and printers include options to match specialized or higher-level technology needs.
 IT Liaisons or other appropriate desktop support personnel will work with staff/faculty to determine if their need requires advanced models or components.